Disclaimer: Upstart is not a financial advisor, the following content is for informational purposes only.

 You can also free yourself from the burden of paying multiple credit cards on different due dates.
 Another added benefit is that you can pay off Upstart’s loan early without any penalties.

-Tighten your spending and consider using that money to pay down debt
+Tighten your spending and consider using that money to pay off debt

 Because you don’t have an endless supply of money, you may need to scale back on your monthly spending so you can focus on adding more money into paying down your debt.